Interactive sessions for schools

 How do I book a Kabir for Kids workshop for my school?

-Fill in the inquiry form on this page or reach out on WhatsApp.
+Message us on WhatsApp or fill in the enquiry form on this page.
 Share your school name, city, preferred dates, and approximate number of students.
 We respond within 2 working days.

 What happens in a Kabir for Kids school session?

-A typical session runs 60–120 minutes and includes animated story performances, doha singing and movement activities, 4–5 guided activities, and open discussions connecting Kabir's stories to children's real-life situations.
+A typical session runs 60–90 minutes and includes story performances, doha singing, movement, drawing, doha-card activities, and open discussions connecting Kabir's stories to children's real-life situations.
 Fully interactive throughout.

 What does the school need to provide?